githubtraining/training-manual/docs/01_getting_ready_for_class.md

 ### Step 5: Intstall GitHub Cli

-GitHub CLI tool has several funtionality that my be very useful during the labs setup.
+GitHub command-line tool has several funtionality that may be very useful during the labs setup.
 Install GitHub CLI from [here](https://github.com/cli/cli#installation) and confirm that is available on your console.

 ```sh
 gh --version
 ```
 #### Pick your editor

 You can use almost any text editor, but we have the best success with the following: